jeffknupp/blog/content/2012-02-11-unit-testing-in-django.md

     $  coverage run manage.py test

-This will produce an instrumentation file that you can convert to HTML or LaTex, or view from the command line.
+This will produce an instrumentation file that you can convert to HTML or LaTeX, or view from the command line.
 Run

     :::bash
     $  coverage report